Won Palisoul: Navy Veteran, Nonprofit Founder, and SPS Alum

 Finally, use the confidence you gained in the military to apply to Ivy League schools.
 Get the best education you possibly can for yourself—and use the G.I.
 Bill to help pay for it.

-Learn more about the Master of Science in Nonprofit Management program at Columbia University’s School of Professional Studies and visit Student Financial Services for information about benefits and resources for veterans and service members at Columbia University.
+Learn more about the Master of Science in Nonprofit Management program at the School of Professional Studies and visit Student Financial Services for information about benefits and resources for veterans and service members at Columbia University.